dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/controller-methods-views.rst

 	:linenos:
 	:emphasize-lines: 2,11-12

 ..
-TODO next version replace DataAnnotations links below with ASP.NET 5 version
+TODO next version replace DataAnnotations links below with ASP.NET Core 1.0 version

 We'll cover `DataAnnotations <http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.aspx>`__ in the next tutorial.
 The `Display <https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.displayattribute.aspx>`__ attribute specifies what to display for the name of a field (in this case "Release Date" instead of "ReleaseDate").
 The `DataType <https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.datatypeattribute.aspx>`__ attribute specifies the type of the data, in this case it's a date, so the time information stored in the field is not displayed.